 For more report findings and our full recommendations, download the full report.

-In the coming months, this report will be followed by a more in-depth look into the issues of climate change, biodiversity and labour rights, to offer more detailed recommendations on specific actions asset manager can, and should, take.
-Please check back here for these reports or get them delivered straight to your inbox, by signing up here.
+Alongside this report we have done a more in-depth look into asset managers’ approaches to the issues of climate change, biodiversity and labour rights, to offer more detailed recommendations on specific actions asset manager can, and should, take.
+We also produced a leading practice guide to offer asset managers practice advice on improvement across all areas.